Last updated

 For conclusion bridge

-Connecting words tie your preview to your thesis and signal you're moving into deeper analysis.
-Phrases like "Through examining each factor" or "By exploring the evidence" create smooth flow between your introduction and body paragraphs.
+Connecting words tie your preview to your thesis and show you're moving into the detailed part of your essay.
+Phrases like "Through examining each factor" or "By exploring the evidence" help your introduction connect naturally to your body paragraphs.

-The goal is making the shift feel natural rather than abrupt.
+The goal is making the transition feel smooth instead of sudden.

 Common mistakes to avoid in the first paragraph

-Spending too many sentences on history or context delays getting to your actual argument.
-Readers lose patience when they can't quickly identify what you're arguing and why it matters.
+Spending too many sentences on history or context means readers have to wait too long to see your actual argument.
+Readers need to quickly identify what you're arguing and why it matters to stay engaged with your essay.

-Limit background information to what readers absolutely need for understanding your thesis.
-You can always provide additional context later in body paragraphs where it directly supports specific points.
+Limit background information to what readers absolutely need to understand your thesis.
+You can always add more background later in body paragraphs where it helps explain your specific points.

-Statements that try to argue both sides or use uncertain language like "might" or "could be" undermine your credibility.
-Persuasive writing requires taking a clear stance.
+Statements that try to argue both sides or use uncertain language like "might" or "could be" make you sound unsure of your own argument.
+Persuasive writing means picking a clear side.

 Instead of writing "Technology might help some students learn better," commit to a position: "One-to-one tablet programs improve reading outcomes for elementary students."
 The second version gives you something concrete to defend.

-Overused openings like "Since the dawn of time" or "Webster's dictionary defines" bore readers immediately.
+Overused openings like "Since the dawn of time" or "Webster's dictionary defines' don't engage readers because they've seen these phrases many times before.
 If you've seen the same opening in multiple essays, your readers probably have too.

 Pick hooks that are specific to your topic and genuinely interesting.
 Fresh openings signal original thinking.